krishnatejakk/krishnatejakk/README.md

-- 👋 Hi, I’m @krishnatejakk
+- 👋 Hi, I’m Krishnateja Killamsetty
-- 👀 I’m interested in Scalable, Data Efficient and Robust Machine Learning
+- 👀 I’m interested in the research of scalable, data efficient and robust machine learning.
-- 🌱 I’m currently learning various intricacies and new methods in deep learning.
+- 🌱 I’m currently kepping myself busy with learning various intricacies and developments in machine learning.
 - 📫 You can reach me on my email of krishnateja.killamsetty@utdallas.edu

 <!---